KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 ### Replacing value at index `n`

-Now if we want to replace a value at a specific index, it's a lot simpler.
+Now if we want to replace a value at a specific index, it’s a lot simpler.

 ```scss
 $list: a, b, z, d, e, f;